-Biographies and images of artists appearing at our latest festival
+Biographies and images of artists who appeared at our 2023 festival

 Steve Cooney is best known for his development of an influential style of guitar accompaniment to the traditional dance music...Read More

 Located on the Wild Atlantic Way, overlooking Bantry Bay in the heart of West Cork, our Bantry home is a thriving market town, situated at the head of Bantry Bay and surrounded by some of Ireland’s most stunning country side with drives and walks that will take your breath away.